juju/1.25-upgrade/README.md

 * Activate the migrated model in the target controller.
 * Start the agents - at this point the Juju model should be fully functional and hosted in the target controller.

+Before you start, ensure that you can ssh to the source environment's machine-0 as ubuntu - this is needed so the 1.25-upgrade binary can copy itself into the source environment and perform upgrade steps.

 ## Update MAAS agent name

 (This is only needed if the source environment is in MAAS.)